Banana Crepes without Gluten, Sugar and Lactose!

 - Add the ripe banana and crush it with a fork, until it’s well mixed in with the ingredients.

-- Put the frying pan on a high flame, and add a few drops of olive or coconut oil, and fry the crepe on both sides, until it is a little toasted.
+- Put the frying pan on a high flame, and add a few drops of olive or coconut oil.

 - You can eat it on its own or with a little chocolate (without milk).

-- You should eat it while it’s hot to enjoy the most of its texture and flavor.
+- You should eat it while it’s hot to enjoy its texture and flavor.